COVID-19 Vaccine Frequently Asked Questions

 - The vaccine won’t stop everyone from getting COVID-19.
 For those who do get the virus, it is less likely you will experience severe illness.

 - The available vaccines are highly effective, but you could be in the small number of people that don’t have immunity.
-You can still spread COVID-19 if you touch things and don’t wash your hands or interact with people in close proximity.
+You can still spread COVID-19.

 - After receiving your COVID-19 vaccine, be sure to keep a copy of your immunization record.
 By registering for Health Gateway, you will be able to access a digital copy of your COVID-19 vaccine record.
 The Health Gateway is a single place for BC residents to access their health records.